 In order to stay safe, you need to be very cautious to what and whom you trust.
 Some of these advice may come in handy:

 - If you receive an unexpected email or text message asking for any personal information, it is most probably a scam.
 Do not give into the urgency that the message may convey and take some time to judge the situation.

 - Know that legitimate organizations, like banks, never call to ask for such details.
 Always verify if the sender’s email address is flagged by Google as unsafe.

 - Always research the facts for yourself.
 If you have doubts about an email or message you received, cross-check with the company.

-- Do not open unknown or suspicious links that you may receive through a SMS or an email.
+- Do not open unknown or suspicious links that you may receive through

 - Check the sender’s email address, if it looks suspicious then report it immediately.